England does not have its own devolved parliament and so is entirely subject to the administration of the UK Government in Westminster.

 In practice, neither metropolitan counties nor regions are truly part of the administrative hierarchy, and electoral wards/divisions are simply the 'building blocks' from which higher units are constituted.

-Government offices for the regions (GOR) were established across England in 1994.
+There were nine Government Offices for the Regions (GOR) established across England in 1994 which became abolished in 2011.

-The GSS Regional and Geography Committee (GSS RGC) agreed that from 1 April 2011, the former GORs should be simply referred to as 'regions'.
+Due to the requirement to maintain a region-level geography for statistical purposes, the Government Statistical Service Regional and Geography Committee agreed that from 1 April 2011, the former GORs should be simply referred to as 'regions'.

 The Former Standard Statistical Regions (SSR)